gleam-lang/website/book-src/tour/functions.md

 }
 ```

+Here the type variable `a` is used to represent any possible type.

-You can use any number of different generics in the same function:
+You can use any number of different type variables in the same function.
+This
+function declares type variables `a` and `b`.

 ```gleam
 fn multi_result(x: a, y: b, condition: Bool) -> Result(a, b) {